devth/devth.github.com/_drafts/2023-04-10-the-inner-loop.md

 endless training, performance reviews, interviews for new candidate.

-And ~if~ when you do decide to hold these, be aware of the exponential, cascading cost all the way up the chain.
+And ~if~ when you do decide to hold these, be aware of the exponential, cascading cost up the entire chain.